Our World on the Maine Coast

 Welcome!
 Our on-site activities, walking trails and art & recreational facilities are at your doorstep.
 When you're ready to roam, you're a short ride to Belfast, Searsport & Sears Island, Acadia National Park & Bar Harbor, Camden & Rockport and lighthouses of every description.
 When you're in Searsport, you can enjoy the coast of Maine without the crowds.

 Searsport Shores accommodates RV’s of all sizes and maintains a separate tenting area along the ocean beach.
-We welcome well behaved children and pets, and work hard to create an environment that encourages multi-generations to camp and play together.
+We welcome well behaved children and pets, and work hard to create an environment that encourages all generations to camp and play together.

 Small boats, canoes, sea kayaks and bikes are perfect vehicles for beginning your coastal exploration from camp.
 Larger boats can be launched at the historic town harbor of Searsport